Sudan Airways Flight 109: Passengers and crew

-Description
+Accident

 The flight originated in Amman, the capital of Jordan, with its final destination in Khartoum, Sudan with an intermediate stop in the Syrian capital of Damascus.
 The flight departed Amman with an unserviceable and inhibited No. 1 engine thrust reverser, having arrived as such from Cairo the previous day, with the outage labeled per the Minimum Equipment List (MEL).

 Jordanian officials stated that the aircraft carried 34 passengers from Amman, while in Damascus it took on another 169 passengers.
 A sandstorm and heavy rain prevented the aircraft from landing in Khartoum, and forced the crew to divert to Port Sudan.
 The aircraft was later allowed to fly back to its original destination.

 As the flight approached Khartoum, the flight crew were given weather details.
 Flight 109 received clearance from air traffic control and began to land.
 The flight touched down at Khartoum Airport at 17:26 UTC, but overran the runway and came to rest 215 m beyond the end of runway 36.
 A fire then erupted on the starboard side of the aircraft.

 As fire started on the right side of the aircraft, slides were deployed only on the left side.
 The fire, which managed to get inside the cabin, was reported as intense and created thick smoke while passengers evacuated.
 The thick smoke and nighttime darkness hampered the evacuation process, which was further aggravated by panicked passengers, who were not briefed at all on safety procedures.
 Communications between crew members were ineffective and hand luggage caused further delay in the evacuation process.
 As the rear left slide could not be used due to the height of the aircraft, passengers had to use either the middle or the forward left slide, causing a pile-up, during which the fire quickly spread to the forward fuselage and the cockpit.

 The airport was immediately shut down due to the accident and rescue services were deployed to the crash site.
 However, the rescue operation was hampered by the shortage of search and rescue personnel, the lack of communication equipment among rescue personnel, rough surfaces around the crash site, lack of emergency exit routes and participation of civil defense fire vehicles.
 Multiple ambulances were mobilized to the airport to take injured passengers to hospitals across Khartoum.
 One bus was deployed to take surviving passengers for examination.